 Previous or upcoming international collaborations by global health faculty and fellow include sites in Kenya, Tanzania, and Haiti as well as teaching the World Health Organization Basic Emergency Care Course in Zambia.
 Fellows are encouraged to find opportunities in areas of the world they are most interested in or may join faculty in ongoing projects as well.

 If interested there is also the option is to obtain an advanced degree in the field of interest of the fellow.
-Masters of Public Health is one option and may be obtained via remote learning via the London School of Hygiene and Tropical Medicine.
+A Master of Public Health degree is one option, and can be pursued remotely via the University of Kentucky to allow for flexible field work schedule.